Samsung 990 PRO 2TB Review

 Conclusion: Very Fast, Very Expensive

-On the other hand, such a build will likely include a PCIe Gen5 M.2 slot, meaning that you will have several even faster drives to choose from later this year.
+On the other hand, such a build will likely include a PCIe Gen5 M.2 slot, meaning that you will have several faster drives to choose from later this year.
 Early Gen5 SSDs will not be able to utilize the full PCIe 5.0 x4 bandwidth but will go beyond Gen4 limitations and are expected to improve latency by as much as 30%.

 8Expert Score